richstoner/cshl-synbio-binder/README.md

 <small><b>Packages used: coral, pandas</b></small>

+### Rendering an annotated gene using dnaplotlib

+This code walks through how to create an annotated gene figure using various components from SBOL.
+Here we show a proposed modification to a straightforward mechanism in an effort to increase the experssion of the eGFP CDS.

+<small><b>Packages used: dnaplotlib</b></small>

 ### Setting up CRISPR TXTL experiment for a LabCyte Echo

 This code is similar to the Echo code described above.
 It takes a series of inputs, calculates required volumes, and generates the necessary plating scripts.